JohnXLivingston/peertube-plugin-livechat/README.md

 If you are a webdesigner or a ConverseJS/Prosody/XMPP expert, and want to help improve this plugin, you are welcome.

+## Join me

+You can join this XMPP room with any Jabber client if you want to talk with me: plugin-livechat-support@room.im.yiny.org.

 ## Settings

 There are several options in the plugin settings page.